Do you play music in your classes or when you practise yourself? If so, what’s top of your playlist?

 Sometimes!
 When I teach a flow class I tend to play music for more vigorous parts of practice, and the same goes when I practise at home.

 My all-time favourites are the albums:

 - Ocean of Devotion & River of Grace both by the Bhakti family group Goma.

 - All One by Krishna Das is also high up my list – long tracks with a great build up of energy…

 In classic Yoga Teacher answer… it depends!
-My first 5 years of practicing Yoga were at It’s Yoga in San Francisco where every class had music… loud and groovy.
+My first 5 years of practising Yoga were at It’s Yoga in San Francisco where every class had music… loud and groovy.
 I loved it!
-I still enjoy it to teach and practice with music.
-At the same time, I am soooooo easily distracted by just about everything that music can quickly pull me away from why I am practicing.
+I still enjoy it to teach and practise with music.
+At the same time, I am sooo easily distracted by just about everything that music can quickly pull me away from why I am practising.

 As a teacher…if you use music, please be sure the volume is appropriate for everyone to hear you speak over it.
 The students are there for YOU!
 Also, if you stop the class to dive a demo, stop the music too!
 Gather all the attention and focus.

 All that being said… some of my favorite playlist artists: General Fuzz, Cheb I Sabbah, Bonobo, Jai Uttal, Prem Joshua, David Lurey :), Avi Adir